 Let me explain a bit further:

-And I can go on and on and on here however, I hope you’re starting to get the gist of what I’m sharing.
+I can go on and on and on here; however, I hope you’re starting to get the gist of what I’m sharing.

-I would also like to point out that if your core focus for your domain name strategy is search engine marketing, then you might want to consider taking things up a notch and by hosting each of your domain names as separate websites using different web hosting services.
-You’ll most likely see better results with search engine placement with that approach.
+If your core focus for your domain name strategy is search engine marketing, you might want to consider taking things up a notch.

 So in closing, we’ve only just scratched the surface here.
-There’s much more to choosing a domain name than meets the eye – And having an overall domain name strategy that helps you choose which domain names you’ll buy, how you intend to use them, and why, if implemented correctly can lead to big-time results.
+There’s much more to creating a domain name strategy than meets the eye – And having one that helps you choose which domain names you’ll buy, how you intend to use them, and why, if implemented correctly, can lead to big-time results.